-The Joys of Motherhood: A NovelGeorge Braziller Inc. #ad - The Joys of Motherhood: A Novel #ad - A feminist literary classic by one of Africa’s greatest women writers, re-issued with a new introduction by Stéphane Robolin.
+The Joys of Motherhood: A NovelGeorge Braziller Inc. #ad - A feminist literary classic by one of Africa’s greatest women writers, re-issued with a new introduction by Stéphane Robolin.
 First published in 1979, the joys of Motherhood is the story of Nnu Ego, a Nigerian woman struggling in a patriarchal society.
 Unable to conceive in her first marriage, Nnu is banished to Lagos where she succeeds in becoming a mother.

 Emecheta “writes with subtlety, power, and abundant compassion” New York Times.
 Then, against the backdrop of world War II, Nnu must fiercely protect herself and her children when she is abandoned by her husband and her people.

 The Lady in Red: An Eighteenth-Century Tale of Sex, Scandal, and DivorceSt.
 Martin's Press #ad - The marriage of lady seymour dorothy fleming and Sir Richard Worsley had the makings of a fairy tale—but ended as one of the most scandalous and highly publicized divorces in history.
 In february 1782, england opened its newspapers to read the details of a criminal conversation trial in which the handsome baronet Sir Richard Worsley attempted to sue his wife's lover for an astronomical sum in damages.